 “The exercises have helped us learn about the range of stakeholders in the space situational awareness ecosystem which helps us deepen our engagement with existing and emerging customers, learning to better meet their needs through exposure to such activities.”

-South Australia is the nation’s Space State with more than 100 space-related companies.
-It is the location of the future Australian Space Park, while Lot Fourteen is already home to the Australian Space Agency, the Australian Mission Control Centre and the Australian Space Discovery Centre.
+South Australia is the nation’s Space State with more than 100 space-related companies and Lot Fourteen home to the Australian Space Agency, the Australian Mission Control Centre and the Australian Space Discovery Centre.

 This makes Lot Fourteen the ideal location for the Australian Bureau of Meteorology’s Space Weather Forecasting Centre and Space Weather Research Team.